Andrew Fisher: Immigration to Australia

-Early political career

 Queensland politics

 In 1891, Fisher was elected as the first president of the Gympie branch of the Labour Party.
 In 1893, he was elected to the Legislative Assembly of Queensland as Labour member for the Electoral district of Gympie and by the following year had become Labour's deputy leader in the Legislative Assembly.
 In his maiden speech, he pushed for a 50% decrease in military spending and declared support for a federation.
 He was also active in the Amalgamated Miners Union, becoming President of the Gympie branch by 1891.
 Another policy area that captured his attention during this term, was the employment of workers from the Pacific Islands in sugar plantations, a practice that Fisher and Labour both strongly opposed.
 He lost his seat in 1896 following a campaign in which he was charged by his opponent Jacob Stumm with being a dangerous revolutionary and an anti-Catholic, accusations that were propagated by the newspaper Gympie Times.

 The 1896 establishment of the Gympie Truth, a newspaper that he was to partly own, was part of his response.
 Intended as a medium to broadcast Labour's message, the newspaper played a vital role in Fisher's return to parliament in 1899.
 This time, he was the beneficiary of a scare campaign, in which conservative candidate Francis Power was consistently painted by the Gympie Truth as being a supporter of black labour and the alleged economic and social ills that accompanied it.
 In that year he was Secretary for Railways and Public Works in the seven-day government of Anderson Dawson, the first parliamentary Labour government in the world.